zincsearch/zincsearch-docs/docs/index.md

 ## Features:
 1. Provides full text indexing capability
 1. Single binary for installation and running.
-Binaries available under releases for multiple platforms.
+Binaries available under [releases](https://github.com/prabhatsharma/zinc/releases) for multiple platforms.
-1. Web UI for querying data written in Vue
+1. Embedded Web UI for querying data written in Vue
 1. Compatibility with Elasticsearch APIs for ingestion of data (single record and bulk API)
 1. Out of the box authentication
 1. Schema less - No need to define schema upfront and different documents in the same index can have different fields.
-1. Index storage in s3 (experimental)
+1. Index storage in s3 and MinIO (experimental)
 1. Aggregation support